 Ralph and Rhonda – always and forever.
-It’s been our theme from the time you had it placed on your car’s license frame, to it being engraved in your ring, to now and beyond.
+It’s been our theme from the time Ralph had it placed on his car’s license frame, to it being engraved in his ring, to now and beyond.
 But it’s not just words or a cliché’.
-Instead it’s way of life held together by one powerful glue – COVENANT.
+Instead it’s the theme of a life held together by one powerful glue – COVENANT.

 Thirty-four years ago today, we stood before friends and family and entered not just a commitment but a covenant.
 A covenant with God and each other.
 It was a beautiful ceremony, even though my drama director personality challenged the wedding planner.
 And my mom.
 I planned it in true Southern Belle fashion with a dress full of puffy ruffles and a very large wedding party.
 Standing outside those doors that day with dad and listening to “Love in Any Language” being sung, I started to panic wondering if the entire wedding party was going to make it on stage before the end of the song – and it’s a long song!

 In the end, timing worked perfect and all 6 bridesmaids, 6 groomsmen, 2 miniature bridesmaids, two flower girls, ring bearer and miniature bride and groom were in place before the last note of the song.
 Friends and family had traveled from many states to join as witnesses in the sight of God that we were entering into a blood covenant until death parts us.

 Death.
 It is not a subject we really took much thought of that day.
 But our understanding of covenant assured both of us that only death would separate us.
 It is not because we thought life would be easy.
 It completely was based on our understanding of God’s biblical perspective of covenant.
 He gave us the perfect example of covenant relationship by sealing His love for us through the blood of His Son.
 Just as He has made covenant to us, we made covenant to Him and to each other that hot June day.